I have been wanting to enter into the labels of the young wines of Celler Arrufí for days:2020 Celler Arrufí

 The trepadella or esparceta, the plant that gave its name to the young, organic black Grenache wine from our winery, Celler Arrufí.
 Trepadella, is a plant of the genus Onobrychis and they usually have about 170 species, they are native to Eurasia.
 They are perennial and usually measure about 60 cm.
 Its flowers are hermaphroditic and butterfly-shaped, and the small petals are pink or white with small stripes.

 We think about it because in the Terra Alta it is usually seen on the small slopes, it is resistant to dry land and very common in calcareous areas like ours.

-Traditionally, it used to be sown with cereal, mainly because it does not tire the ground, it does not squeeze it but rather it accompanies it and balances it.
+Traditionally it used to be sown with cereal, mainly because it does not tire the soil, it does not squeeze it but rather it accompanies and balances it.
 It is also a very melliferous plant and gives a high quality monofloral honey.

 All this set of things together with the aroma of honey that it gives off in spring was the reason for "choosing" it for our Trepadella.

-And finally the Corritjola or corriola, the herbaceous plant that gives its name to Celler Arrufí's organic rosé, also native to Euroasia, is distributed practically in all areas, since it is not demanding either to the climate or to the soil, and in Catalonia it is very common, on all in forests and degraded land.
+And finally the Corritjola or corriola, the herbaceous plant that gives its name to Celler Arrufí's organic rosé, also native to Euroasia, is distributed practically in all areas, since it is not demanding on the climate or on the soil, and in Catalonia it is very common all in forests and degraded land.

 It is an herb with alternate and pointed leaves and its flowers are bell-shaped, pinkish or striated white, there is a night butterfly that loves to feed on them.